oracle-livelabs/security/oci-network-firewall/intro/intro.md

 - **Logging**: Network Firewall is integrated with Oracle Cloud Infrastructure Logging.
 Enable logs based on your firewall's policy rules.
 - **Metrics**: Network Firewall is integrated with Oracle Cloud Infrastructure Monitoring.
 Enable alerts based on metrics such as the number of blocked requests using Monitoring service capabilities.
 - **Intra-VCN subnet traffic inspection**: Route traffic between two subnets within a VCN through a network firewall.
-- **Inter-VCN traffic inspection**: Route traffic between two VCNs through a network firewall.
+- **Inter-VCN traffic inspection**: Route traffic between VCNs through a network firewall.

 You can deploy **Network Firewall** in two different architectures:
-- **Distributed Network Firewall**: Network Firewall is deployed in its dedicated VCN which is recommended.
+- **Distributed Network Firewall**: Network Firewall is deployed in its dedicated VCN which is recommended that way you can deploy a firewall in each VCN and secure your workloads.
-- **Transit Network Firewall**: Network Firewall is deployed in a Firewall VCN and connected to spoke VCNs through dynamic routing gateway.
+- **Transit Network Firewall**: Network Firewall is deployed in a Firewall VCN and connected to spoke VCNs through a dynamic routing gateway.

-You can use this solution with different use-cases to secure your workloads.
-This workshop will cover different features use-case where you can deploy the solution and secure the workloads.
+This workshop will cover different security key features including security rules, intrusion prevention, intrusion detection, URL filtering, and more where you can deploy the solution and secure your OCI workloads.

-Attached below is a sample architecture of the solution based on **Transit Network Firewall**:
+Attached below is a sample architecture of the solution based on **Transit Network Firewall** which gives you the familiarity of the **Hub & Spoke** model and traffic routed through the network firewall in **firewall-vcn**:

    ![OCI Network Firewall Workshop Topology Architecture](../common/images/arch.png " ")

-Estimated time: 120 minutes

 ### Objectives